swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 bentoml serve --working-dir src
 ```

-### Containerize the Bento with Docker
+### Containerize the BentoML model artifact with Docker

-To containerize the Bento, you will need to build a Docker image.
+To containerize the BentoML model artifact, you will need to build a Docker image.
 This is done
 in the following steps:

-1. Build the Bento
+1. Build the BentoML model artifact
-2. Containerize the Bento with Docker
+2. Containerize the BentoML model artifact with Docker

-#### Build the Bento
+#### Build the BentoML model artifact

-A Bento can be built with the following command:
+A BentoML model artifact can be built with the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Build the Bento